 How to Eat More Mindfully…

 When creating mindful eating habits, it’s important to recognize what urges you to eat.
 Are you eating to physically satisfy hunger or thirst?
 Or are you emotionally eating to fill an area of your life that feels incomplete?
+Recognizing the difference between actual hunger and emotional hunger can help you lose weight.

 With endless health tips, the pressure to make magazine cover meals, and a cultural obsession with analyzing food, it’s easy to find fault with what’s on your plate.
 Instead of enjoying food, you feel restricted with what you “should” eat and guilty about what you “shouldn’t” eat.
 The good news is, mindfulness makes eating enjoyable by helping you listen to your body instead of external sources.